 The sensitivity of the nerves in the retina and vision centres in the brain

 The ability of the brain to interpret information received from the eyes

-FIND AN OPTICIAN: if you're worried about your vision, visit an optician near you.
+FIND AN OPTICIAN: if you're concerned about your vision, visit an optician near you.